dblibaum/cuda-neat/README.md

 # cuda-neat
 Parallel evaluation of NEAT genomes.

 Specifically, enables the execution of a single NEAT neural network on many data in parallel.
 This is useful when you need to test each genome on a large data set.
-There will of course be no increase in performance (probably a decrease, due to the GPU bandwith problem) on a small dataset.
+There will of course be no increase in performance (probably a decrease, due to the GPU bandwidth problem) on a small dataset.

 The kernel is set up to execute a network with 1 hidden layer (3 executions).
 It can be easily altered for fewer.
 As well, it is set up for a one dimensional output, which can also be altered.
 Both of these parameters will be made more easily customizable when I get around to it.